 RAF (Regional Arts Fund - NSW) supported twelve artists who travelled to Lake Mungo between June- 1st-6th 2017 for a five day field trip processing work based on star culture, palaeontology, geography, flora and fauna, land pathways, agricultural systems and traditional knowledge.
-Mungo was a ripper what a beautiful trampoline to bounce from The field trip is part of the broader project Star Picket, which will culminate in an exhibition held at Orange Regional Art Gallery in 2018, February - Friday 2nd - April 2018, all are welcome.
+The field trip is part of the broader project Star Picket, which will culminate in an exhibition held at Orange Regional Art Gallery in 2018, February - Friday 2nd - April 2018, all are welcome.

 Star Picket artists who travelled on Lake Mungo Field Trip:

 - Phoebe Cowdery

 - Jac Davies